 Exploring the Best Hiking Trails in Hiawassee, GA

-Located in the beautiful North Georgia Mountains, Hiawassee is a hiker's paradise, with a variety of trails to explore.
+Located in the beautiful North Georgia Mountains, there are many options for hiking in Hiawassee, GA.
 From easy walks through the woods to challenging backcountry treks, there's something for every level of hiker in Hiawassee.
 There are even a few easy trails around the Hiawassee KOA Holiday!
 Here are just a few of the many trails worth checking out in the area:

-Jacks River Trail: The Jacks River Trail is a challenging backcountry trek that follows the Jacks River through the Cohutta Wilderness.
+Jacks River Trail: The Jacks River Trail is a challenging backcountry trek that follows the Jacks River through the Cohutta Wilderness and is a popular trail for Hiawassee, GA hiking.
 The trail features a number of creek crossings and steep inclines, and it's recommended for experienced hikers.
 Along the way, you'll enjoy stunning views of the surrounding landscape and the chance to see a variety of wildlife.

 Brasstown Bald Trail: Located in the nearby town of Young Harris, the Brasstown Bald Trail is a popular destination for hikers.
 The trail leads to the summit of Brasstown Bald, the highest peak in Georgia, and offers stunning views of the surrounding landscape.
 The trail is challenging, with a number of steep inclines, but the reward is well worth it.